Baten Kaitos Origins: Settings and characters

 The game is a prequel to the original Baten Kaitos game, taking place in the same fictional world twenty years prior to the events of the first game.
 While many of the locales are present in an altered form, the game also features several new locales, such as the continent of Hassaleh, and Sedna, a fantastical town made entirely out of clay sculptures.
 While featuring a new cast of playable characters, younger versions of characters from the original game can be found scattered across the game's world, albeit twenty years younger.
 The overall theme of the game's world is that of a struggle between "pro-magnation" (the power of hearts, wings of the heart, and magic) and "pro-machination" (mechanical) forces; having many parallels to the modern concept of industrialization.
 The main race of characters are human-like in nature, but possess bird-like wings on their back that assists in flying in small short bursts.
 The player plays the role of an unseen guardian spirit who can communicate to Sagi, the main character, who is a "spiriter" - a rare type of person who can communicate with said spirits.
 Communication is limited to pre-set dialogue tree option selections.
-Other playable characters include Guillo, a mechanized synthetic, genderless life form of which Sagi knows through working through the "Dark Service" force Sagi does for a living, and Milly, a sheltered, runaway young woman who decides to travel with the two.
+Other playable characters include Guillo, a synthetic, puppet-like genderless life form which Sagi has known since childhood, and Milly, a sheltered, runaway young woman who decides to travel with the two.